davidbailey/py/README.md

 gpx.py: Uses gpxpy to convert a gpx file into a list of points.

-iphorse.py:
+highwayDesign.py: Uses sympy to solve equations about Highway Design.

+iphorse.py: Uses requests and yaml to find your public IP address and return it as yaml.

-map.py: Uses openstreetmap (overly), shapley, and descartes to draw a map of primary roads in Los Angeles County.
+map-state.py: Uses overpy (openstreetmap), numpy, matplotlib, shapely, descartes, and fiona to build a fancy map of California.

 nessus_report.py is a Python script that take a SQLite database containing Nessus vulnerability scan results, processes, them, and generates PDF reports.
 It is intended for large multi-department organizations that need to quickly sort through large amounts of scan data and create relevent reports for each department.